 We’re also working with the team at Makers’ Empire on an exciting 3D printing project to inspire and engage school children through stories and technology.
 More details coming soon.

-In recognition of the role of aviators in the Great War, the 2019 Premier’s Anzac Spirit School Prize poster displays the picture of South Australian brothers Sir Ross and Sir Keith Smith and their crew.
+In recognition of the role of aviators in the Great War, the 2019 Premier’s Anzac Spirit School Prize poster displayed the picture of South Australian brothers Sir Ross and Sir Keith Smith and their crew.
 Behind them is their WWI Vickers Vimy biplane, in which they became the first men to fly from England to Australia in the 1919 Air Race.
 Sir Ross and mechanics Wally Shiers and Jim Bennett were members of the Australian Flying Corps in WWI.
 Sir Keith flew with Britain’s Royal Flying Corps in England.
 After the Armistice the four men took on the challenge of the air race.
 This is just one of the many post-WWI stories that all South Australian should know.
-While still focussing on the sacrifices of WWI, the 2019 Premier’s Anzac Spirit School Prize invites students to consider the inter-war years leading to the events of WWII.
-For full details, visit the Veterans SA website.
+While still focussing on the sacrifices of WWI, the 2019 Premier’s Anzac Spirit School Prize for the first time invited students to consider the inter-war years leading to the events of WWII.
+The competition is now closed for 2019.